Daniel J. Frey

 Only the flow of life will eventually wear them away to sand.

-We cannot and should not allow a group of people who do not want to join life to dictate how life should be.
+We cannot and should not allow a group of people who do not want to join life to dictate how our lives should be.

 Birds don't wait for someone to allow them to fly.